passiv/snaptrade-sdks/sdks/typescript/README.md

 ### `snaptrade.trading.cancelUserAccountOrder`<a id="snaptradetradingcanceluseraccountorder"></a>

-Sends a signal to the brokerage to cancel the specified order.
-This will only work if the order has not yet been executed.
+Attempts to cancel an open order with the brokerage.
+If the order is no longer cancellable, the request will be rejected.

 #### 🛠️ Usage<a id="🛠️-usage"></a>